highlights of operations

 Chevron also markets asphalt and fuels to inland industrial and commercial customers.

 Chevron is a major aviation fuel supplier in Singapore.
-We safely supply the fuel for more than 27,000 scheduled international flights each year at Singapore Changi Airport.
+We safely supply the fuel to airlines at Singapore Changi International Airport.

 Singapore is the Asia-Pacific regional headquarters for our subsidiary Chevron Oronite Pte.
 Ltd. Our Singapore manufacturing plant on Jurong Island is the largest additives manufacturing facility in the Asia-Pacific region.
 Our additives enhance the performance of lubricants in marine, automotive, railroad and natural gas engines as well as in specialty industrial engines and equipment.
 Additives from our Singapore plant are sold in more than 15 countries throughout the region and are shipped to distribution points worldwide.

-The plant has continued to expand since its commissioning in 1999 and has a major project currently under way to add carboxylate production.
+The plant has continued to expand since its commissioning in 1999 and has a major project currently underway to add carboxylate production.
 Carboxylate is a sulfur-free detergent used in high-performance additive packages.
-A similar unit is already in place in Gonfreville, France, and the addition of the new plant in Singapore will about double Oronite’s global carboxylate capacity upon completion, planned for 2017.
+A similar unit is already in place in Gonfreville, France, and the addition of the new plant in Singapore will about double Oronite’s global carboxylate capacity upon completion, planned for the fourth quarter of 2017.

 Chevron is involved in a chemical facility in Singapore through our joint venture Chevron Phillips Chemical Company LLC (CPChem).